Uveitis at a glance

 Your veterinarian will perform a complete physical examination of your cat, including a thorough examination of the eyes to look for possible trauma.
 He will obtain a medical history from you, including any other symptoms you may have noticed or recent illness.

-- Examination of the eye with an ophthalmoscope, a small handheld device which enables your veterinarian to examine the inside of the eye.
+- Ophthalmoscopy: Examination of the eye with an ophthalmoscope, a small handheld device that enables your veterinarian to examine the inside of the eye.

-- Handheld slit-lamp examination looks at the front of the eye under magnification.
+- Slit-lamp examination: The veterinarian uses a slit lamp to evaluate the front of the eye under magnification.

 Unfortunately, while your veterinarian can diagnose uveitis reasonably easily, finding the underlying cause is not always possible with between 60-75% of cases being idiopathic (unknown cause).